w-simon/meta-agl/meta-agl.md

 * `docs`: Contains files that support AGL documentation.
 * `meta-agl`: Contains layer configuration for the `meta-agl` layer.
-* `meta-agl-bsp`: Contains recipes and required packages to boot an AGL distribution on targeted hardware and emulation (i.e. QEMU).
+* `meta-agl-bsp`: Contains adaptations for recipes and required packages to boot an AGL distribution on targeted hardware and emulation (i.e. QEMU).
 * `meta-agl-distro`: Contains distro configuration and supporting scripts.
 * `meta-agl-profile-cluster`: The middleware for the AGL cluster profile.
   The set of packages required for AGL Cluster Distribution.